What Is Vertical Farming? Everything You Need to Know

 • Watering

-How Did Vertical Farming Get Its Start? 🧑🌾
+What is Vertical Farming and How Do I Get Its Start? 🧑🌾

 Interestingly enough, vertical farming isn’t a new concept.
 The concept itself actually dates back 2,500 years to the Babylonian Hanging Gardens.
 Additionally, hydroponic farming (which is the water component of vertical farming) also dates back to the Ancient Aztec chinampas — which were the floating river rafts they used to grow certain crops on.